 (3) Understanding the local (national) academic environment as a prerequisite for high-quality cross-national projects.

-Data Collection and Analysis.
-Data Management
+Data Collection, Analysis, and Management

 CONSIRT is strongly involved in gathering, analyzing and managing data relevant for cross-national and comparative studies.